Ryan Wilson, MBA, PMP, LCSW works in healthcare administration in Indianapolis, IN.

 All organizations and teams need mission statements.
 Remember that mission statements communicate purpose.
 Work suffers and becomes poorly aligned when purpose is unclear, so your mission statement is crucial to get right.

-So, all teams need mission statements, but how formal they should be?
+So, all teams need mission statements, but how formal should they be?
 Anything at the business/entity level really needs a formalized statement.
 The further from that level, the less formality is needed.
 A temporary project team, for example, doesn’t need an engraved plaque, but it does need a clearly defined purpose.

 I once entered a healthcare organization as a department manager.
 One of my first goals was to clearly understand why our department existed and what mattered most to our customers.
 Answering those questions shaped the way I led the team and determined what we accomplished together.